hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

   your precious energy on this long summit day.
 - Stay away from the general coffee, and from the free sodas.
-One or two of those and you'll be fine, but one too many and you'll be off on a weird sugar-caffeine rollercoaster.
+One or two of those and you'll be fine, but one too many and you'll be off on a weird sugar-caffeine roller-coaster.
 Serverlesspresso all the way!
 - Getting a cool coffee at Serverlesspresso is a must.
 It is the way to get to know new tech people in the industry, and to hear their stories.
-There's nothing easier than staring at a step function brewing your coffe, and chatting up the next one in queue, who is doing the same.
+There's nothing easier than staring at a step function brewing your coffee, and chatting up the next one in queue, who is doing the same.
   ![Serverlesspresso](/src/assets/images/berlin_summit_2023_review/berlin_summit_23_serverlesspresso.jpg)
 - To navigate around the summit, get a paper map outside of the keynote hall, and get the AWS Events app for your phone.

 Personal take-aways for my next attendance:
-- Dont bring your laptop, there is absolutely no need.
+- Don't bring your laptop, there is absolutely no need.
 - Bring a small metal-box to protect smaller stickers during travel.
 - Have topics in mind you want to evangelize.